-I spent a few minutes searching for minimalist ideas and found thousands of pictures of clean, sparsely decorated homes with bright white walls and empty countertops.
+I spend a few minutes searching for minimalist ideas and find thousands of pictures of clean, sparsely decorated homes with bright white walls and empty countertops.
 I’m irresistibly drawn to those stark images.
 I subscribe to minimalist blogs and scour the Internet in search of advice about purging my possessions and living with less.
 That’s where I first learned about tiny houses.

 Perfect Minimalists and Pinterest Worthy Images

 How many of us are really willing to live in just 150 square feet of space or to purge all but one hundred of our most prized possessions?
-The Internet is full of extreme images that capture our attention, but most of what we see doesn’t resemble anything close to the world we live in.
+The Internet is full of extreme images that capture our attention, but most of what we see doesn’t resemble anything close to the world in which we live.

 There is a huge gap between those pictures and where I stand right now.
 Maybe minimalism isn’t even the proper word.
 Perhaps living simply would be a better name for what I’m attempting.

-I consider myself to be a minimalist at heart, a minimalist in training or perhaps just someone who dreams of living a simple life.
-I prefer clean walls, open spaces and clear horizontal spaces, but my home is not devoid of stuff.
+How can we learn to live with less?
+I consider myself to be a minimalist at heart, a minimalist in training, or perhaps just someone who dreams of living a simple life.
+I prefer clean walls, open spaces, and clear horizontal spaces, but my home is not devoid of stuff.

 In this phase of life, with two small children, I cannot be a perfect minimalist.
 I don’t even want to be one.
 I simply want to enjoy living with less.